 Heavy.
 Some mugs had noticeable defects such as lines and bubbles in the glass.

-Coffee mugs are a must-have for every caffeine-loving household.
-They are an indispensable part of the best part of waking up.
-But how do you decide which mugs to buy out of the thousands that are available?
-This can be a tough choice, particularly if you’re looking for durable, high-quality coffee mugs that will last for years to come without costing the earth.
+How do you decide which mugs to buy out of the many available choices?
+This can be tough, particularly if you’re looking for durable, high-quality coffee mugs that will last for years to come without costing the earth.

 The first thing to decide when shopping for your new coffee mugs is the material you prefer.
 The most common options are ceramic, glass, metal, and plastic.
 Let’s take a look at the pros and cons of each.